Chester

 Both co-owners have nursing backgrounds and a shared love of literature (Nub News)

-Steve finds it important to cater to a range of ages, revealing the varied demographic of customers.
+Steve said it was important the shop appealed to a wide range of ages, reflecting its varied customer base.

 You can find opening times and more at Aldous Books' website here, or follow them on social media.